-A downgrade in our ratings may increase policy surrenders and withdrawals, adversely affect relationships with distributors and negatively affect our results.
+A downgrade in AEGON's ratings may increase policy surrenders and withdrawals, adversely affect relationships with distributors and negatively affect its results.

 Claims paying ability and financial strength ratings are factors in establishing the competitive position of insurers.
-A rating downgrade (or the potential for such a downgrade) of AEGON or any of its rated insurance subsidiaries may, among other things, materially increase the number of policy surrenders and withdrawals by policyholders of cash values from their policies.
-The outcome of this may be cash payments requiring the sale of invested assets, including illiquid assets, at a price that may result in realized investment losses.
+A rating downgrade (or the potential for such a downgrade) of AEGON or any of AEGON's rated insurance subsidiaries may, among other things, materially increase the number of policy surrenders and withdrawals by policyholders of cash values from their policies.
+These withdrawals may require the sale of invested assets, including illiquid assets, at a price that may result in realized investment losses.
 These cash payments to policyholders would result in a decrease in total invested assets and a decrease in net income.
-Among other things, early withdrawals may also cause AEGON to accelerate amortization of policy acquisition costs, reducing net income.
+Among other things, early withdrawals may also cause AEGON to accelerate amortization of deferred policy acquisition costs, reducing net income.

-In addition, a downgrade may adversely affect relationships with broker-dealers, banks, agents, wholesalers and other distributors of our products and services, which may negatively impact new sales and adversely affect our ability to compete.
-This would have a materially adverse effect on our business, results of operations and financial condition.
+In addition, a downgrade may adversely affect relationships with broker-dealers, banks, agents, wholesalers and other distributors of AEGON's products and services, which may negatively impact new sales and adversely affect AEGON's ability to compete.
+This would have a materially adverse effect on AEGON's business, results of operations and financial condition.

-The current S&P, Moody's and Fitch insurance financial strength ratings and ratings outlook of our primary life insurance companies in our major country units are as follows:
+As of March 31, 2009 the Standard and Poor's (S&P), Moody's and Fitch insurance financial strength ratings and ratings outlook of AEGON's primary life insurance companies in AEGON's major country units are as follows:

 AEGON USA AEGON NL AEGON Scottish Equitable

-AA AA AA

-Stable Stable Stable
+S&P rating AA- AA- AA-

+S&P outlook Negative Negative Negative

-Aa3 Not rated Not rated
+Moody's rating A1 Not rated Not rated

-Stable Not rated Not rated
+Moody's outlook Negative Not rated Not rated

-AA+ Not rated Not rated
+Fitch rating AA Not rated Not rated

-Stable Not rated Not rated
+Fitch outlook Negative Not rated Not rated

-AA Stable Aa3 Stable AA+ AAAAStableStableAa3Not ratedStableNot ratedAA+Not rated